Our Miracle Baby Jillian

 After discussing it with Jessica, we decided that we wanted to try.
 We understood that there is no guarantee in life but we very much wanted to have a baby.
 So, in November of 2009, I underwent the procedure at a local community hospital.
 I was discharged home the same day with minimal pain and advised to take it easy for 72 hours.
 We returned to Dr. Pugach’s office after six months for our follow up semen analysis and we were thrilled to be given the good news that my sperm count was good.

 As it turned out, almost six months after my vasectomy reversal, Jessica’s pregnancy test was positive.
 Our miracle baby, Jillian was born January 4, 2011.
 Bringing Jillian home to meet her four siblings, aged 18 to 10 years, was the best New Year’s gift we could hope for.

 Yet, our story doesn’t end here.
 With our family now complete, I have once again opted for a vasectomy.
 This time, Dr. Pugach will be performing a No Needle, No Scalpel vasectomy.
 Unlike a vasectomy reversal, the vasectomy will only take 15 minutes while I watch a television mounted on the ceiling and surf through my favorite channels.

 I encourage all men looking to have a vasectomy reversal or a vasectomy to consult with Dr. Pugach.
-The care and attention you receive from everyone at Pacific Coast Urology is unparalleled.
+The care and attention you receive from everyone at West Coast Urology is unparalleled.